 IS WHEY PROTEIN HIGH IN ESTROGEN?

 Since whey protein comes from cow’s milk, it does contain estrogen.
 The estrogen comes mainly from the estradiol that is naturally found in cows, as well as soy phytoestrogens (since cows are usually fed soy).
-Overall, many whey powders are to have low amounts of estrogen in comparison to other powders like soy, which is higher in estrogen (source).
+Overall, whey powders have lower amounts of estrogen in comparison to other powders like soy, which is naturally richer in estrogen (source).